 Price to Cash Flow (P/CF) Ratio

-The P/CF ratio compares a company’s market price to its cash flow per share, providing insight into the valuation relative to the actual cash generated by the company.
+In my experience, I've seen that the P/CF ratio compares a company’s market price to its cash flow per share, providing insight into the valuation relative to the actual cash generated by the company.
 This ratio is particularly useful for assessing companies with significant non-cash expenses, such as depreciation, which can distort earnings.

 An example of this is Amazon, which is known for its significant capital expenditures and substantial depreciation costs due to its vast infrastructure investments, such as data centers and logistics facilities.
 These non-cash expenses can significantly impact the company's earnings, making traditional valuation metrics like the P/E ratio less effective.